raspberrychris/londonexpertfinder2/content/Services/event-decorator-and-designing.md

 ---
-title: event decorator and designing
+title: Event decorator and designing
 ---

 I recently had the pleasure of working with an event decorator and designer for a special occasion and I am so glad that I did!
 They provided a truly unique and creative experience that I won't soon forget.